Hard Time (film): Production

-Reynolds made the film after the triumph of Boogie Nights.
+Burt Reynolds made the film after starring in Boogie Nights.
 He later said: "After the excitement or resurrection or finding out that I wasn't dead came out, I promised myself two things.
 One was that I wanted to do a major studio film (Mystery, Alaska), and the other one was that I wanted to direct - because I had a great passion for directing, and I missed it".

-TNT approached Reynolds with the offer to star in three TV movies, one of which he would direct: "This was a chance to do something that the Turner network had never done before, which was to take a few characters and put them in three movies, all of which could stand on their own but do them in a way that there would be an arc to the characters.
+TNT approached Reynolds with the offer to star in three television films, one of which he would direct: "This was a chance to do something that the Turner network had never done before, which was to take a few characters and put them in three movies, all of which could stand on their own but do them in a way that there would be an arc to the characters.
 They would change in the three films".